Pop singer Taylor Swift reveals intimate details of her life while showcasing backstage and onstage concert footage.

 Plus, it is terrifically directed by Lana Wilson, who has previously directed the two features After Tiller and The Departure.
 Her direction here is incredible and I truly hope she continues to make films because it is incredibly evident that she is a raw talent.

 Something that I wished was different about Miss Americana was its running time.
 Clocking in at just eighty five minutes in length, it does feel like it’s over before you know it, and it would have been nice to have had the running time extended just a little bit, that way the film could have felt more grand as a whole.

 It’s also a film that has some genuinely amazing editing.
 There are some moments where we will see behind the scenes footage of Taylor and her producers thinking of lyrics for new songs on her new album, and we will cut to her actually singing the final version of the song on stage.
 Edits like that feel powerful and bold and I loved it.

 Also, yes, the music here is phenomenal, because almost all of the music used throughout the film is Taylor Swift’s music from various different albums.
 From the likes of Lover, Reputation, and even her self-titled debut studio album.

-But, as I said earlier, this movie is not great solely because it has some of Taylor Swift’s best hit songs playing throughout.
+But, like I said earlier, this movie is not great solely because it has some of Taylor Swift’s best hit songs playing throughout.
 It is not great solely because it is a film all about Taylor Swift.
 It is great because it is an open, honest, raw, and emotionally powerful look at one of the world’s biggest celebrities.
 It’s an inspiring story of finding your voice and finally using it when you wanted to for your whole life.
 It brought me to tears and it will stick with me for an incredibly long time.
 It’s not just for Swifties, it’s for everybody.

-Miss Americana is an emotionally powerful and raw look at Taylor Swift and is an incredibly inspiring story of finding and using your voice.
+Miss Americana is an emotionally powerful and raw look at Taylor Swift, and is an incredibly inspiring story of finding and using your voice.